 Much has been written about smoking, including this article by the World Health Organisation, which contains the stark statistic that tobacco kills up to half its users.
 To put it in a nutshell, getting rid of smoking is undoubtedly one of the best things you can do for your own health, not to mention the people you share your life with.
-In fact, according to (Cancer Research UK), the children of people who smoke are three times more likely to smoke than the children of those who don’t.
+In fact, according to this report, the children of people who smoke are three times more likely to smoke than the children of those who don’t.

 The New Scientist has reported on a study covering more than 70,000 smokers/ex-smokers from America and Europe.
 It concluded that hypnosis is the most effective way of giving up smoking.
 The Which?
 Report has previously reported that of all the methods available for stopping smoking, hypnotherapy was the most successful, and the only one without cravings, irritability and weight gain.
 However, smoking cessation therapy (like all therapies) is an interactive process and the client is ultimately the person who decides to get rid of smoking or not.

 The main reason a smoker will continue smoking despite the many reasons for giving up (Cancer Research UK) is because of subconscious impulses.
 Hypnotherapy deals directly with those subconscious impulses, often helping people transform their lives in less than two hours.

 As a typical cigarette contains dozens of cancer-causing chemicals, there is no safe level for smoking.
 If you’re a smoker, the best thing you can do for your own health is to stop the habit.
 When you do, you can look forward to better health (mental as well as physical), longer life and more wealth.

 For a stark illustration of the potential dangers of smoking, click on this link.